awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-metrics.md

 To finish the installation of the CloudWatch agent and begin collecting container metrics, use the following steps\.

-**To deploy the CloudWatch agent as a Daemonset**
+**To deploy the CloudWatch agent as a DaemonSet**

-1. Download the DaemonSet YAML to your `kubectl` client host by running the following command:
+1. Download the DaemonSet YAML to your `kubectl` client host by running the following command\.

    ```
    curl -O https://s3.amazonaws.com/cloudwatch-agent-k8s-yamls/kubernetes-monitoring/cwagent-daemonset.yaml